BOAScripts/Set-DummyAD/README.md

 - It will install/generate:
     - ADDS roles if not already installed
     - OUs (from `model.json`, all OUs under a RootOU)
+    - 1 OU per department in the `Users` OU
     - Groups (for each departments)
     - Random Users from `1000users.csv` (SAM, Upn, Display name, Description, Department, Group memberships, Managers)
         - Managers